GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 - **Extreme Error Elimination:** No extreme errors (confusing Level 0 with Level 10) were observed in Phase 5, making the final model viable for real-world automated irrigation applications.
+- **Dataset Integrity Fix:** Phase 6 resolved a critical class index misalignment in the september datasets, correctly incorporating 124 previously excluded images and increasing the training set to 1,026 images.
+Overall inference accuracy improved from 81.25% to 89.1%.

 ---